 This policy is technically enough to recover any broken media connection after a network drop, but in practice it has been proven that OpenVidu Browser may think a media connection has properly recovered when in fact it has not.
 This is not a common case, and it only affects Publisher streams, but it may occur.
 This property allows forcing OpenVidu Browser to reconnect all of its outgoing media streams after a network drop regardless of their supposed status.

-The milliseconds that must elapse after triggering ExceptionEvent of type
+The milliseconds that must elapse after triggering ExceptionEvent of name

 ICE_CONNECTION_DISCONNECTED to perform an automatic reconnection process of the affected media stream.

 This automatic reconnection process can only take place if the client still has network connection to OpenVidu Server.
 If the ICE connection has broken because of a total network drop,

 then no reconnection process will be possible at all.

 interval: (number) how frequently the analyser polls the audio stream to check if speaking has started/stopped or audio volume has changed.
 Default 100 (ms)